10 Tropical Island Getaways Worldwide for People Who Are Tired of Being Cold

 Trindad’s cultural endeavors may be the Caribbean’s most rewarding.
 During the region’s biggest Carnival—which happens in either February or March annually—hundreds of thousands celebrate in the dazzle of custom-made costumes, the soulful sounds of steel drums, the taste of seafood creoles and doubles (fried bread stuffed with curried chickpeas and topped with chutneys), and the dance fever that fills the streets.

 The party never truly ends in Trinidad’s capital, Port of Spain, thanks to a love for “liming” (hanging out), a highly social street food culture, and a penchant for catchy calypso, soca, and steelpan music.
-After a night on the town, retire to The Brix, Autograph Collection for a restful night and a day spent lounging by the pool.
-For scenic beaches, drive north of the capital for an hour and find beautiful swathes at Maracas Bay Beach and Blanchisseuse Beach.
+For scenic beaches, drive north of the capital for an hour and find beautiful swathes at Maracas Beach and Blanchisseuse Beach.

 Photo by Frederick Millett/Shutterstock

-Hawai‘i is one tropical island dreamscape after another, each worthy of a “Wish You Were Here” postcard.
-To really feel like you’ve stumbled upon a secret hideaway, go to Lāna‘i, Hawaii’s smallest inhabited island (population under 3,500).
-Rest comfortably at the oceanfront Four Seasons Resort Lanai, and revel in easy access to Lāna‘i’s natural beauty, including cliff-side hiking trails and famed dive sites.
+Hawai‘i is one tropical island dreamscape after another, each worthy of a “wish you were here” postcard.
+To really feel like you’ve stumbled upon a secret hideaway, go to Lāna‘i, Hawai‘i’s smallest inhabited island (population under 3,000).
+Revel in easy access to Lāna‘i’s natural beauty, including cliff-side hiking trails and famed dive sites.
 Among these underwater gems is Cathedrals, a collection of lava tubes that recall the appearance of stained glass.

 Yala National Park is the second-largest national park in Sri Lanka.